Skip to main content

 When I was 14 years old, she bought a McCall’s pattern and taught me how to sew a Raggedy Ann doll.
 We embroidered the red and black face and the little “I love you” heart.
 We cut out the fabric, made the little legs and arms, stuffed the body, and sewed the red yarn loops of hair on her head.
 Then, we made her pantaloons, apron, and calico dress.

 I don’t know what happened to that first doll.
 I think I gave it to one of my cousins for Christmas.
 Since then, I’ve made many dolls (101 actually) for my daughters, sisters, nieces, and tons of children in my life.
-Right now, I’m marking one as a Christmas gift for a friend.
+Right now, I’m making one as a Christmas gift for a friend.
 It seems so appropriate that on my grandmother’s 110th birthday I sewed the body and stitched the hair.
 Every time I make a doll, I think of my wonderful grandmother and all of her patience and caring.
 I know that her love is inside of each doll.

 by Randi Lee Ross Marodi ~ randileeross@gmail.com